 Before going overseas he had spent four years as a Catholic seminarian with the Missionary Society of Saint Columban in Dalgan Park, Navan, County Meath which included a further two years of studies in the Republic of Korea.

-He has a Masters in Chinese Taoist Philosophy (Zhuang-Zi) from Seoul National University which he gained through the mediums of Korean and Classical Chinese.
-He was also enrolled in the PhD programme in the same department at SNU but had to discontinue after two years.
-He has a BA in Korean Language & Literature from Kyunggi University in Seoul, and a Diploma in Philosophy & Arts from Saint Patrick’s College in Maynooth, County Kildare.
+He has a Masters in Chinese Taoist Philosophy (Chuang-Tzu) from Seoul National University which he gained through the mediums of Korean and Classical Chinese.
+He was also enrolled in the PhD programme for two years in the same department at SNU.
+He has a BA in Korean Language & Literature from Kyunggi University in Seoul and a Diploma in Philosophy & Arts from Saint Patrick’s College in Maynooth, County Kildare.

 While living in the beautiful cities of Jeddah in the Kingdom of Saudi Arabia, and Sharjah in the United Arab Emirates: countries predominantly ruled by Quranic Law (Sharia Law), he took the privileged opportunity to self-teach himself everything he could about the Holy Qur’an.
 And while he found this study to have been both intellectually and spiritually enriching, the life of yielding as represented and presented in the Holy Qur’an, Its Law, and the Hadiths was clearly not for him.
 He preferred instead to continue on self-culturing himself in the way of yielding as proposed in the writings of the Chinese Taoist philosophers: in Lao-Tzu’s Tao Te Ching, and Chuang-Tzu’s The Chuang-Tzu.
 In his opinion, life naturally is all about yielding but what form that yielding takes will determine how dignifiedly; how nobly, passionately and joyfully we live life as well as help facilitate others to live accordingly.